Looking for :

 the prospects of a ship resisting a pirate attack.

-The provision of carefully planned and installed Self(SPMs) prior to transiting the High Risk
+The provision of carefully planned and installed Self(SPMs) prior to transiting the High Risk6.10

 numbers.